rolevax/zuse-java/README.md

 A structured code editor is a code editor that edits the underlying structure instead of the text representation.
 A structured code editor
-can free you from handling syntax matters, and thus improve your coding efficiency.
+can free you from handling syntax matters to improve your coding efficiency.

 ## Usable?